Observability Data

 How Do You Deliver Data to Your Analytical Tools?

 Data usually streams in real-time from collectors to analytical tools through pipelines.
-The pipeline also identifies and transforms the data in the format required.
+The pipeline also identifies and transforms the data in the required format.
 Once the data is collected, you have to analyze it.

 Given that there are multiple tools analyzing overlapping pieces of the same data, organizations quickly start to find this process to be quite cumbersome.
 A highly flexible observability pipeline helps minimize this.